 About us

-We are from Natasha Kasim Photography and are wedding photographers based in Singapore who are deeply passionate about capturing dreamy and intimate moments.
+We are from Natasha Kasim Photography and are wedding photographers & videographers based in Singapore who are deeply passionate about capturing dreamy and intimate moments.
 We capture weddings for all races and religions including but not limited to Malay/Muslim weddings, Indian weddings and Chinese weddings.

 For our rate card, contact us @natashakasimphotography on Instagram or enquire via our email at hello@natashakasimphotography.com.

-“Natasha Kasim was really professional and soooo patient throughout the whole process.
+“Natasha Kasim Photography was really professional and soooo patient throughout the whole process.
 Weddings can be really chaotic, but she was so cool about it!
 And her photos turned out amazing, we shared some with our guests and they loved them too!!
-Thank you Natasha for capturing all our special moments, it was so lovely to have you.”
+Thank you for capturing all our special moments, it was so lovely to have you.”

 Nikii x Khair’s Actual Day Wedding